-Annual Report - 30 June 2014
+Annual Report - 30 June 2015

-Reserve Bank Health Society Limited Contents 30 June 2014
+Reserve Bank Health Society Limited Contents 30 June 2015

-Contents

-Page
+Contents Page

 Chairperson's review 1

-Directors' report 3
+Directors' report 2

-Auditor's independence declaration 7
+Auditor's independence declaration 5

-Financial report
+Financial Report

-Statement of profit or loss and other comprehensive income 8
+Statement of profit or loss and other comprehensive income 6

-Statement of financial position 9
+Statement of financial position 7

-Statement of changes in equity 10
+Statement of changes in equity 8

-Statement of cash flows 11
+Statement of cash flows 9

-Notes to the financial statements 12
+Notes to the financial statements 10

-Directors' declaration 30
+Directors' declaration 29

-Independent auditor's report to the members of Reserve Bank Health Society Limited 31
+Independent auditor's report to the members of Reserve Bank Health Society Limited 30

-Reserve Bank Health Society Limited Chairperson's Review 30 June 2014
+Reserve Bank Health Society Limited Chairperson's Review 30 June 2015

-The Reserve Bank Health Society (RBHS) recorded another healthy surplus in 2013/14.
-The result was achieved while balancing three key objectives for the Society of maintaining a strong capital position, increasing the level of general treatment benefits for some of the most heavily utilised services and keeping the annual increase in premiums to less than the increase in the relevant health services subgroup of the CPI.
+The Reserve Bank Health Society (RBHS) recorded a \$607,425 surplus in 2014/15.
+This was achieved while maintaining a strong capital position, increasing the level of benefits for some services (mostly dental) and keeping the annual increase in premiums to the lower end of the industry average.

-The RBHS is committed to providing superior benefits to members and one of the ways we keep in tune with this is the annual survey of member satisfaction.
-Thanks to all the 393 members who completed the survey in 2014.
-The results are once again very pleasing, showing an overall satisfaction rate of 98.1 per cent amongst members.
-This was the highest overall satisfaction score of the 11 mostly smaller, private health insurance funds that participated in the survey this year.
-The RBHS continued to score very highly around measures of reliability, responsiveness and speediness in the payment of claims.
+The RBHS remains committed to providing superior benefits to members and once again we sought the views of members through participating in the annual survey of member satisfaction.
+Thanks to all the 374 members who completed the survey in 2015.
+The results demonstrate the positive view that members have of the RBHS, with an overall satisfaction rate of 99.5 per cent.
+I am proud to report that this was the highest overall satisfaction score of the 12 mostly smaller, private health insurance funds that participated in the survey this year - a result that the RBHS has achieved for three successive years.
+Areas where the RBHS scored very highly included telephone responsiveness, telephone service quality, and speed and payment of member claims.